 - If you're serious, sign up to a few different sites.
 Maybe one international, one regional to improve your chances.

-- Look for house sitting groups on Facebook to see if there are any unfulfilled opportunities listed there.
+- Look for house sitting groups on Facebook - identify unfulfilled opportunities.

-Consider taking a last minute house sit that hasn't been filled or where someone has cancelled.
+Consider a last minute house sit that hasn't been filled or where someone has cancelled.
 There will be far less competition from long term or professional sitters who'll have been snapped up long before.
-Again check the Facebook groups for the major international platforms who often post these last minute sits on social media.
+Check Facebook groups and pages associated with the major international platforms.
+They often post last minute sits on social media.